KrijnvanderBurg/krijnvanrooijen.nl/_posts/2025-04-15-self-healing-bad-data.md

 ```

 # Conclusion
 Handling bad data is a fundamental aspect of building resilient data pipelines.
-By isolating invalid records, automating their reprocessing, and retaining them for future testing, the integrity of the pipeline is preserved.
+By isolating bad data, automating their reprocessing, and retaining them for future testing, the integrity of the pipeline is preserved.
 This approach ensures that data quality issues do not cause pipeline disruptions while enabling continuous improvements.

 Additionally, enabling features like CDF for tracking the history of bad data provides a robust framework for debugging, testing, and validating pipeline changes.
 With this self-healing approach, pipelines are better equipped to handle bad data without unnecessary disruptions, allowing for greater flexibility and reliability.